longavailable/omegat-projects/README.md

 # omegat-projects
-A collection of OmegaT Team Project (SVN)
+A collection of OmegaT Team Projects which are version-controlled by using `Git`.